NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-11_prerendering.md

 }
 ```

-That can be run instead to prerender this blog to `/wwwroot/blog`:
+That can now be run to prerender this blog to `/wwwroot/blog` with:

 ```bash
 $ npm run prerender